2018ik/2018ik.github.io/_wiki/spirit.markdown

 ### The Spirit

+The Spirit is the totality of all the titles of the Spirit.
+This can be called the all-inclusive Spirit.
+The NT uses this title when referring to the Spirit in a general way (Mark 1:10; Matt 4:1; John 3:5; Acts 6:3; Rom.
+8:16).
+Three commonly cited verses that use *the Spirit* which span God's NT economy are:

+1. The Spirit that was not yet (John 7:39)
+2. The Spirit that was promised (Gal.
+3:14)
+3. The Spirit and the bride (Rev. 22:17)

 ### Transforming Spirit

 In 2 Corinthians there is a transforming Spirit (2 Cor.
 3:18) which when attached has many functions: anointing (2 Cor.
 1:21), pledging (2 Cor.
 1:22), sealing (2 Cor.
 1:23), inscribing (2 Cor.
 3:3).